 All of this proves rather entertaining.
 John Brahm winds the suspense up with suitably melodramatic regard – there is a fine scene where Laird Cregar conducts a strangling and then disposes of the body atop a Guy Fawkes bonfire.
 (Brahm even copied the same scene in The Mad Magician).
 The film goes out on the image of Laird Cregar playing the piano as the house burns down around him, which is rather touching in the film’s melodramatic way.
 The symphony when unveiled proves to be suitably tortured and anguished and is rather good.
 Although the piece that Cregar composes for Linda Darnell these days has the no doubt unintended title of ‘Gay Love’.

-Director John Brahm would go on to make one other mad killer film, the thoroughly mediocre The Mad Magician (1954), as well as was one of the uncredited directors on the lost world film Siren of Atlantis (1948), while Barré Lyndon went onto the scripts for a number of religious spectacles and George Pal productions such as The War of the Worlds (1953) and Conquest of Space (1955).
+Director John Brahm had previously made the werewolf film The Undying Monster (1942) and would go on to make one other mad killer film, the thoroughly mediocre The Mad Magician (1954), as well as contributed a number of classic episodes to the original The Twilight Zone (1959-63) and was one of the uncredited directors on the lost world film Siren of Atlantis (1948), while Barré Lyndon went onto the scripts for a number of religious spectacles and George Pal productions such as The War of the Worlds (1953) and Conquest of Space (1955).